 You may access textbooks in myHilltop by searching the Dynamic Course Schedule.
 You may purchase your books online following the link in your myHilltop account.
 You may also access the bookstore online and either purchase books through the website or go into the bookstore to purchase books.

 Students wishing to terminate any course at the university during a term must withdraw from courses during the posted schedule adjustment period set by the Office of the Registrar (Dates and Deadlines).
 During this period, the refund schedule set forth by the Office of Student Financial Services is adhered to (Refund Schedule).
 Students who receive financial assistance and withdraw should refer to the "Consequences of Withdrawal" in the Financial Aid section of the Graduate Bulletin, since withdrawing may have a significant impact on a student's eligibility for financial assistance as well as the educational expenses owed to the university.
 If you withdraw during a semester in which you receive federal financial assistance, the timing of when you withdraw may affect whether you are required to repay some or all of that financial aid.

 Students assume financial and academic responsibility for each registered course.
 Withdrawing does not absolve a student's financial responsibility for his/her educational expenses.
 Discontinuing attendance or notifying an instructor of a status change does not constitute a drop or withdrawal.
 The student is responsible for initiating and completing the drop or withdrawal procedure utilizing myHilltop.
 If the student fails to complete the process, he/she will receive the grade(s) assigned by the instructor of record and be billed accordingly.

-You are allowed to “step out” two consecutive terms before you will be required to reapply to your graduate program.
+Currently enrolled students are allowed to “step out” two consecutive terms before being required to reapply to their admitted graduate program.
 You are not required to formally notify the university if you would like to take off a semester or term.
 It can be helpful if you notify your advisor of your plans.
 Contact the graduate advisor for the business school when you are ready to re-enroll in order to have your academic record reactivated (eligibility requirements apply).